Strata Global

 1. Higher construction costs:

-Large quantities of aggregates are used as a substitute for geogrids for reinforcement purposes.
+Large quantities of aggregates are required when geogrids are not used for soil reinforcement.
 Consequently, there is added pressure on the budget to source and transport these additional materials.
 Also, standard methods may be more labor-intensive, which further inflates project costs.

 2. Increased site disturbance: